ekmaus19/ekmaus19.github.io/_posts/2020-05-03-Machine-Learning-Capstone.markdown

 Classification.
 A supervised text classification approach will subsequently be used with the topics optimized in the previous step.

 Automation.
 Finally, this project will wrap the machine learning algorithm in a stand alone application (using Orange, a Python based software) to make automated classification more accessible for the lab going forward.

-# CURRENTLY
-I have parsed through the raw missions data collected by the lab, and am researching methods to create the Orange application.
-I will include further updates as the project progresses!